5pread/5s-ig-bot/README.md

-automated instagram image posting bot with selenium
+automated instagram image posting bot with selenium and instabot modules